Request a Security Design Review

 How do I get it?

-Submit the Risk Assessment Request form for Security Design Review (SDR) or other Risk Assessment requests.
-A member of the Information Security team will contact you within five business days to schedule a time to discuss the security of the system or application with you.
+Click here to request a Security Design Review (SDR).
+A member of the Information Security, Policy and Compliance team will contact you to schedule a time to discuss the security of the technology with you.

 Where can I get help?